Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/diff.typ

 species, while later samples have increasing _Prevotella_ and anaerobic genera such as _Faecalibacterium_ (@figure2\E).
+#add([However, individual taxa were generally not associated with VEP features
+after controlling for age;
+we analyzed taxonomic profiles for associations with each VEP feature at each visit using MaAsLin
+@NickolsMaAsLin_3_Refi2024,
+and only the only species to pass FDR correction was _F. prausnitzii_, which was negatively associated with P1 amplitude at visit 3 (Table S5).])

 === Microbial genes with neuroactive potential are associated with concurrently measured visual development